Disclosure: This post was sponsored by Hillshire Farm.

 Do you remember last year when BlogHer was in San Diego and I attended a fantastic food photography and styling workshop hosted by Hillshire Farm?
 Well, once again Hillshire Farm are sponsors of the BlogHer conference (being held in New York) and have asked me to create a 'simplicious dish' using one of their smoked sausage varieties.
-Chefs on site at BlogHer will be preparing my dish (and those of other bloggers), and displaying them as vanity plates at the Hillshire Farm booth (#1005) to give you a ideas for not only preparing smoked sausage dishes at home, but also as inspiration for you to create your own dish with the chefs at the booth.
+Chefs on site at BlogHer will be preparing my dish (and dishes from other food bloggers too), and displaying them as vanity plates at the Hillshire Farm booth (#1005) to give you ideas for not only preparing smoked sausage dishes at home, but also as inspiration for you to create your own dish with the chefs at the booth.

-So although chefs at the Hillshire Farm booth will not be preparing these kabobs on site, they will be preparing a slightly different version of this dish for the booth which will be more along the lines of the veggies, and polska kielbasa on rice, I really wanted to show you yet another way to serve this dish at home.
-It's a very simple, quick to make dish that is not only perfect for appetizers, but you could make full-size kabobs (as opposed to the mini versions I made) and serve with rice for dinner.
-I also did not need my husband to grill these outdoors, I was able to grill 10 at a time on my small indoor counter-top grill.
+So, although chefs at the Hillshire Farm booth will not be preparing these kabobs on site, they will be preparing a slightly different version of this dish for the booth which will be more along the lines of the veggies, and polska kielbasa on rice, I really wanted to show you yet another way to serve this dish at home.
+It's a very simple, quick-to-make dish that is not only perfect for appetizers, but you could make full-size kabobs (as opposed to the mini versions I made) and serve with rice for dinner.

 Beef Polska Kielbasa Kabobs